amazon-archives/aws-developer-workshop/INSTRUCTIONS.md

 The commands above will add the following files to your local AWS Cloud9 environment:

-a.	add.js - our addition-as-a-service lambda function
+* add.js - our addition-as-a-service lambda function

-b.	test/event.numbers.json - the test payload
+* test/event.numbers.json - the test payload

-c.	.gitignore - instruction for git to ignore temp files
+* .gitignore - instruction for git to ignore temp files

 To confirm we have all the files in place, perform ls in the terminal window and you should see the following files: